 - Rutilated Quartz – The fibers of this crystal could be rough or break off.
 This crystal can also carry bacteria

 - Selenite – This crystal will dissolve in moisture and is easily broken

 - Tourmalinated Quartz – This crystal can be rough and harbor bacteria

 Incidentally, I posted a very short version of this article two years ago and upset a lot (a few.
 I’m not that poppin’) of veteran Yoni Egg sellers and users.
 They blocked me on Instagram, y’all.
 If you’ve been rockin with me from the beginning, you know how skimpy it was.
-I have rewritten this article because my knowledge has expanded (and is expanding every day).
+I have rewritten this article because my knowledge has expanded (and is expanding every day) and I will keep updating this article as we learn more together.
 Whether you are an egg buyer or an egg seller, I hope to expand or encourage you to expand your knowledge as well; and hope that you will respectfully check me and update me on any missed information (if and when you see fit.)